-A person who wishes to make a report under Title IX Sexual Harassment grievance procedures may make a report to the Title IX Coordinator-Complaint Manager-Nondiscrimination Coordinator (Dr. Matt Gordon, Superintendent), Building Principal-Complaint Manager (April McLaughlin), or any employee with whom the person is comfortable speaking.
-A person who wishes to make a report may choose to report to a person of the same gender.
+A person who wishes to make a report under Title IX Sexual Harassment grievance procedures may make a report to the Title IX Coordinator-Complaint Manager-Nondiscrimination Coordinator (Dr. Matt Gordon, Superintendent), Building Principal/Athetic Director-Complaint Manager (Nick Beard), or any employee with whom the person is comfortable speaking.
+A person who wishes to make a report may choose to report to a person of the same gender and can inquire with the office at 309-346-3182 or rankinoffice@rankin98.org.
 School employees shall respond to incidents of sexual harassment by promptly making or forwarding the report to the Title IX Coordinator (Dr. Matt Gordon).
 An employee who fails to promptly make or forward a report may be disciplined, up to and including discharge.